chrisglein/chrisglein.github.io/rum-runner/rules.md

 When all face-up hazards have been resolved and the raid was not stopped the raid is considered **successful**.

 ## 5. ☠️ RAIDING THE ISLAND
-If the raid was stopped, this step is skipped.
+If the raid was unsuccessful, this step is skipped.

 - If there is a single card on the island, raid that card.
 - If there are multiple cards in a deck on the island (e.g. _Home Port_), then raid the top card of that deck.